The Employment Law Review: Belgium

 The employer must, in certain cases, also appoint a data protection officer, who will supervise compliance with the GDPR.
 There are also means for the employees to control the processed data and, if necessary, ask for incorrect data to be corrected.

 Biological tests, medical examinations or other reasons for gathering medical information (orally) regarding the state of health of an employee or a candidate for a job (or of their family) may only be performed for reasons relating to the actual state of health of an employee with regard to the specific requirements of the job.
-Predictive genetic examinations and AIDS/HIV tests are prohibited.23 It is forbidden to gather data that could indicate racial or ethnic origin, political opinions, religious or philosophical convictions, membership of trade unions, or information concerning the sex life of citizens in general and employees alike.
-The processing of sensitive personal data is allowed if it is necessary for specific reasons, such as public interest, legal claims, labour law and social security.24
+Predictive genetic examinations and AIDS/HIV tests are prohibited.33 It is forbidden to gather data that could indicate racial or ethnic origin, political opinions, religious or philosophical convictions, membership of trade unions, or information concerning the sex life of citizens in general and employees alike.
+The processing of sensitive personal data is allowed if it is necessary for specific reasons, such as public interest, legal claims and obligations arising from labour law and social security law.34

 Normally, there are no notification or consultation procedures unless there is a collective dismissal or plant closure, or if a collective bargaining agreement provides for a specific procedure.
 Offers of suitable alternative employment are not required.